Software engineer. AI safety researcher.

 Track and Field, Long Jump!

-🎨 though I love code, pen and paper hits different
+🎨 though I love to code, pen and paper hits different

 the skyline of my home, Singapore!